Balanta

 - Interactions With Other Cultures

-- The Balanta have historically interacted with neighboring ethnic groups through trade, intermarriage, and cultural exchange.
+- The Balanta have historically interacted with neighboring ethnic groups through trade and cultural exchanges, fostering mutual influence.

 - Conflict Resolution Mechanisms